reenz/RockPaperScissors/README.md

 * To complete this task I will make one test project, one class lib project and one console app project.
 * To gain familarity with testing in C# first I wrote very basic test that will just check if "Rock" is returned.
 * Console app will be responsible for interaction from the commandline and Classlib app will have the logic of the game.
+* To mock the console app for testing I used `Moq`.
+While mocking the ConsoleApp I discovered that I cannot mock non-virtual methods and sealed classes, this [stackoverflow](https://stackoverflow.com/questions/21768767/why-am-i-getting-an-exception-with-the-message-invalid-setup-on-a-non-virtual) post helped me get out of this situation.
+Then I made IUserInterface in classLib app which is extended in console app to test console app.
+By making IUserInterface in classLib app will give me the flexibility of adding other types of user interfaces.

 ### Extensions